syndesisio/syndesis.io/content/docs/_index.md

 ---
 draft: false
-title: "Docs"
+title: "Developer Handbook"
 description: "Documentation and guides for using and/or contributing to the Syndesis project."
 sidebar: "sidenav"
 ---

-Here you will find documentation and guides for using and/or contributing to the Syndesis project.
+This handbook contain all information required for installing, running and developing Syndesis from a developer's point of view.